Graduate Program FAQ

-If you take three credit hours per semester, it will take four years of year-round attendance to graduate.
+If you take six credit hours per semester, it will take two years to graduate.

 Can I take more than one class per semester?

 That’s up to you and your work schedule, as well as other obligations.
-Most Marketing Communications students take one course per semester.
-A few take two.
-In recent years, the typical student averages 4.3 credit hours per semester.
+Most Marketing Communications students take two courses per semester.

 Who will help me with my course plan?

-Professor Scott Reinardy is the Graduate Director.
+Dr. Matt Tidwell, the Assistant Dean and IMC Program Director.
 He will help you determine how this course of study can best accomplish your educational and professional goals.
-He also can provide information about course scheduling, about your thesis/project and how to put your committee together.
-In addition, you should seek advice from the faculty members teaching your classes and serving on your thesis/project committees.
+He also can provide information about course scheduling and about your capstone project.

 Can I attend classes full-time?

 Most students attend part-time.
 A full-time enrollment for graduate students is nine credit hours, which, for most working professionals, is not an option.

 Tell me about the faculty.

 Faculty members of the William Allen White School of Journalism and Mass Communications teach all classes.
 This faculty is known for its dedication to teaching, for its focus on professional accomplishment and for its pioneering work in curriculum development to prepare students for multimedia workplaces.